phoebebrand/545termproject/README.md

 List of files:

--Final Report: This file contains a Data and Metadata Profile and Repository Profile, as well as a data citation, consideration for long-term preservation, copyright considerations, and a statement on human subject considerations.
+-Final Report(3): This file contains a Data and Metadata Profile and Repository Profile, as well as a data citation, consideration for long-term preservation, copyright considerations, and a statement on human subject considerations.

 -keydata-october-2023.pdf